rust-lang/rfcs/text/3649-macros-named-capture-groups.md

         //       ↓ we want to reproduce the `mut` here fn $name($(mut)? $a: u32) {
         //       ^^^^^^^
-        // error: attempted to repeat an expression containing no syntax variables println!("hello {}!", $a);
+        // Error: attempted to repeat an expression containing no syntax variables println!("hello {}!", $a);
         }
     }